spacekitcat/tiny-toatie-cache/README.md

 # tiny-toatie-cache

+** This project is a work in progress.
+It might not be very useful to anyone in this state. **/

 ## What the heck is this?
 A protype cache system for fast text lookups against a dynamic, scoped view of a larger dataset.
 I want to experiment to see if a cache could be smart enough to have in impact on the prefix lookup